pxc/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 	  5: patch	  6: diff	  7: quit	  8: help
 	What now>

-In this case, we can see that there are 5 modified files that have not been added to our index yet (unstaged), and even how many lines have been added to or removed from each.
-It then shows us an interactive menu of what we can do in this mode.
+In this case, you can see that there are five modified files that have not been added to your index yet (unstaged), and even how many lines have been added to or removed from each.
+It then shows you an interactive menu of what you can do in this mode.

-If we want to stage the files, we can type '2' or 'u' for the update mode.
+If you want to stage the files, you can type '2' or 'u' for the update mode.
-Then I can specify which files I want to stage (add to the index) by typing in the numbers of the files (in this case, 1-4)
+Then you can specify which files you want to stage (add to the index) by typing in the numbers of the files (in this case, 1-4)

 	What now> 2